erikbackman/zup/README.md

-# zup - Zig version manager
+# zup - zig version manager

+Useless project since I will only ever use the latest version :)